-PHP is the core language in which the complete WordPress framework is developed in so PHP is really essential for a proper functioning of WordPress Website or Blog.
+PHP is the core language in which the complete WordPress framework is developed in so PHP is really essential for the proper functioning of WordPress Website or Blog.

-MySQL is basically a database application that most of the website and blogs use.
-All the data that you provide are pretty much stored in MySQL database.
-Hope you get how important that is.
+MySQL is basically a database application that most of the websites and blogs use.
+All the data that you provide are pretty much stored in the MySQL database.
+I hope you get how important that is.

 So essentially WordPress uses PHP and MySQL both interconnecting to power a WordPress Website and Blog.

 Causes of “Error Establishing a Database Connection” Error

 The core WordPress configuration file can get corrupted sometimes due to some of the technical updates or wrong code updation.